KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#1.md

 2. Navigate to: `Applications and Services Logs → Microsoft → Windows → PowerShell → Operational`.
 3. Click **Filter Current Log**, and filter for **Event ID 4104** (which logs PowerShell script execution).
 4. Look for an entry that shows the execution of the **Get-LocalUser command**.
+5. Take a screenshot of the event details.

 ## Conclusion:
 - Understanding Log Analysis: Logs are crucial for detecting, investigating, and responding to security incidents.
 Through the use of Windows Event Viewer and Linux log files, you can